FuelLabs/proxy-chunks-minimal-example/README.md

 ## Proxy

 > Note: Please refer to [using the Proxy](#using-the-proxy) section to safely incoporate proxies into your project.

-We recommend implementing the SRC-14 standard via , as they are designed to help you avoid potential issues such as storage collisions and access control concerns.
-The SRC-14 standard itself, along with the examples in the sway-standards repository, are intended for educational purposes, and direct usage in production environments isn't advised for these reasons.
+The SRC-14 standard itself is intentionally minimal and usage of just the standard alone (or the [example in the sway-standards](https://github.com/FuelLabs/sway-standards/tree/master/examples/src14-simple-proxy) which are for educational purposes) is not recommended in production environments due to potential access control and storage collision issues.

 #### [SRC-14 Simple Upgradeable Proxies](https://docs.fuel.network/docs/sway-standards/src-14-simple-upgradeable-proxies/)